Skip to main content

 How FINRA Serves Investors and Members

-• FINRA actively engages member firms (more than 3,250 member firms with more than 625,000 registered representatives) to create compliance resources such as templates, checklistsreport cards and other tools and resources that help members develop policies, procedures and programs that ultimately protect investors.
+• FINRA actively engages with member firms (more than 3,250 member firms with more than 625,000 registered representatives) to create compliance resources such as templates, checklistsreport cards and other tools and resources that help members develop policies, procedures and programs that ultimately protect investors.

 • FINRA writes rules for its member firms, conducts examinations, monitors the markets, and enforces FINRA and Municipal Securities Rulemaking Board rules, and federal securities laws.
 FINRA orders restitution for harmed investors and removes bad actors that put both investors and member firms at risk.